dyc3/senior-design/visualization-requirements.typ

 There will be multiple types of visualizations to show different aspects of the system.
 They are as follows:

-=== Default
+=== Global

-The purpose of the default visualization is to show functionality and overall state of the balancer to an audience.
+The purpose of the global visualization is to show functionality and overall state of the balancer to an audience.
 As a result, it's expected that only one balancer will be on-screen at any given time for this visualization since its function is to communicate the concept of a load balancer and how it applies to OpenTogetherTube.

 #figure(
   image("figures/vis/basic-graph-visualizer.png"),
-  caption: "Figma Mockup of Default Balancer Visualization" )
+  caption: "Figma Mockup of Global Balancer Visualization" )

-This figure represents the default case of one balancer being active, and no specific views/groupings (such as region) being active.
+This figure represents the global case of one balancer being active, and no specific views/groupings (such as region) being active.
 As new monoliths are instantiated, they will appear on screen tethered to the balancer.
 As new rooms are instantiated, they will appear on-screen alongside the client that created them tethered to the appropriate monolith.
 Clients will not appear on-screen until they are connected to a room.
 When a monolith goes offline, the node representing it and any clients connected to that monolith should dissappear The room(s) connected to the (now disconnected) monolith should remain on-screen for some predetermined amount of time in the case a client connected to that room reconnects so it can be tethered to a new monolith.

 === Monolith View